andrewhood125/java-sudoku/README.md

 Soduko.java -- This class holds the main method which jump starts the game.
 It creates a new instance of Gameboard and Player (NormalPlayer, Computer Player) it then enters the main game loop which will continue until the gameboard is filled and it passes a few checks confirming that board is correct.

+Tile.java -- Is a single location on the board and holds a 1-9 or possibly empty.

 Gameboard.java -- This class allows interaction with the board a 9x9 grid of Tiles.
 It has a two dimensional array of Tiles that form the actual gameboard.
 It also uses support structures: Quadrant, Vertical and Horizontal.
 The support structures form the nine vertical collumns, horizontal rows and 3x3 grids in the 9x9 gameboard.
 It has several methods used to interact with the board.

-Player.java -- This class is an interfact that NormalPlayer and ComputerPlayer implement in order to be used in the game.
-It forces any class that implements to override the required methods needed to play the game.
+Player.java -- This class is abstract.
+NormalPlayer and ComputerPlayer extend it in order to be used in the game.
+It forces any class that extends it to override the required methods needed to play the game.

+ComputerPlayer.java -- Extends Player and provides its own nextMove() method that solves the puzzle.

+NormalPlayer.java -- Extends the Player and provides a nextMove() methods that takes input from the command line to play the game.

 Move.java -- This class is used to hold an x, y and data.
 Which correspond to a row, collumn and that number 1-9 that you put at that location.
 The Move is passed as one object to make it simpler to validate.

+Support.java -- Is a helper class that holds nine tiles and can perform checks on those tiles including checking for a duplicate.
+A Sudoku board must meet certain criteria and three support objects are user Quadrant, Horizontal and Vertical well all identical these classes are loaded with different tiles.
+Support has all the guts for those classes.

+Quadrant.java -- Extends Support.

+Vertical.java -- Extends Support.

+Horizontal.java -- Extends Support.

 gameBoard.su
 ============
-This file is holds the gameBoard the program loads.
+This file holds the gameBoard the program loads.
 It is a comma delimited file where each row corresponds directly to a row on the board.

 Solver Methodology
 ==================